llaBmaS/SynthFramework/README.md

 - ADSR gain envelope functionality (with plans to implement individual envelopes for each oscillator)
 - Monophonic or polyphonic (designed to handle note stealing with minimal space-complexity)

 The most important files of the project, that most showcase my development skills and practices, are WavetableOscillator.h, WavetableOscillatorManager.h, and SynthVoice.h, which handle the production of sound given the current parameters of the program.
 These parameters are stored in a central "ValueTree", a data structure similar to XML format, and relevant classes extend listeners so they may automatically update when parameters are changed and translate these changes into changes in the sound produced.
+It is worth noting that the header-only convention of much of the project is due to that convention being used for much of the JUCE framework, and separate cpp files not being necessary to accomplish the goals of the project.

 Future development plans:
 - 'Noise' knob for each osillator, which interpolates between the selected wavetable (0) and white noise (1).
 The goal of this is to be able to add any amount of grain and texture to a produced sound while retaining its original tonal qualities.